Katie Knuppel

 Associate Director of the Early Learning Center

-Lauren Cilley has been working with young children for more than fifteen years.
-She taught Pre-K at Fay since the inception of the program for seven years before becoming the Program Coordinator for the Early Learning Center at Fay School.
-Previously, Lauren worked as a teacher and assistant to the director at Boston University’s Early Childhood Learning Laboratory.
+Lauren Cilley has been working with young children for more than twenty years.
+She joined the Fay community in 2010 as a Pre-K teacher before becoming an administrator for the ELC.
+Previously, Lauren worked at Boston University’s Early Childhood Learning Laboratory.
 Lauren is passionate about early childhood education and play-based learning.
 She loves working with young children because of the excitement, sincerity, and innate curiosity that the children bring to school every day.
-Her favorite part of teaching at Fay is designing inquiry-based curricula around the children’s interests and finding creative ways to incorporate academic skill development.
-Lauren’s writing about teaching science to young children was featured in Marcia Edson’s book, Starting with Science.
-In 2015, Lauren completed a study tour of early childhood centers in Pistoia, Italy.
-In addition to working with Fay's youngest students, Lauren has been a dorm parent, led several clubs for Fay After School, and was a unit leader for FaySummer.
-She has lived in Massachusetts since 2003, but is originally from Philadelphia and remains a devoted Phillies fan.
+Her favorite part of teaching is designing inquiry-based curricula around the children’s interests and finding creative ways to incorporate academic skill development.
+Lauren’s writing about teaching science to young children was featured in Marcia Edson’s book, "Starting with Science."
+In 2015, Lauren completed a study tour of early childhood centers in Pistoia, Italy, and she earned her Certificate in Early Education Leadership from the Harvard Graduate School of Education in 2020.
+In addition to working with Fay's youngest students, Lauren has been a dorm parent, led several clubs for Extended Fay, and was a unit leader for FaySummer.
+She resides in Bolton with her husband and two young sons, and outside of Fay, she is also a contributor to the Central MA Mom blog.

 Priscilla May